evgenykurbatov/kp23-turb-conv-ppd/README.md

 ## Code

+The `cologne/` directory contains the engine [Cologne](https://github.com/evgenykurbatov/cologne).

+Each model is represented by a directory `MODEL/` and a script `MODEL.py`.
+The model parameters are read from `MODEL/params.py`.

+Models:
 - `dry_*.py` -- no convection, no turbulence
-- `conv_*.py` -- convection, no turbulence
+- `conv_*.py` -- just convection, no turbulence
-- `turb_*.py` -- convection and turbulence
+- `turb_*.py` -- both convection and turbulence

+In the models with the '_plus' suffix, the surface density of the column is increased by four times.

-The hydrostatics and radiative transfer modules in the `Cologne` engine are remake of the original code by Ya.
+The hydrostatics and radiative transfer modules in the `Cologne` engine are remake of the code by Ya.
 N. Pavlyuchenkov (originally in Fortran).

 ## Publications